About Us

 The Team

 Therapy Foundations has grown to become a multi-disciplinary team.
-We have 3 fully qualified OTs, an OT assistant, an experienced teacher and a practice manager.
+We have 3 fully qualified Occupational Therapists, an Integrative Therapist, OT assistant and a practice manager.
+We work closely with other professionals within healthcare, education and legal services to create a collaborative therapeutic service.

 Additional Professional Services

-We work closely with parent support organisations and provide training sessions and information events on request.
+We work with parent support organisations providing training sessions and information events on request.

 Many schools and children’s services do not have access to sensory integration or sensory processing advice, assessment or therapy.
-As an independent occupational therapist and a teacher working together, we offer a specialised service in the training and development of teachers’ skills in the area of neurological and motor learning.
+As an independent therapeutic clinic, we offer a specialised service in the training and development of teachers’ skills in the area of neurological development, emotional and social regulation and motor learning.

-There is a connection between movement and the brain and when children struggle with handwriting, reading and maths skills it is because their bodies and their brains are not working together to physically and perceptually capture the idea or process of what is being taught.
-They are enable to “see” processes in their heads and depend on fingers to count or pictures for comprehension.
-The brain-body connection is the foundation for all learning and when children can organise their bodies for jumping, hopping, standing on one leg and remaining seated they are then developmentally ready to learn.
+There is a connection between movement and the brain.
+When children struggle with handwriting, reading and maths skills, it is because their bodies and their brains are not working together to physically and perceptually capture the idea or process of what is being taught.
+They are unable to “see” processes in their heads and depend on fingers to count or pictures for comprehension.
+The brain-body connection is the foundation for all learning and when children can organise their bodies for jumping, hopping, standing on one leg and remaining seated, they are then developmentally ready to learn.

 A wide variety of input is available ranging from:

-• understanding the connection between retained reflexes and academic readiness
+- Understanding the connection between retained reflexes, academic readiness and mental health challenges